modernslavery

 via Enes Kanter

-If, as humans, all we could do was develop new forms of slavery in order to feed our fake needs, we have failed.
+In conclusion, if as humans, all we have done is invent new forms of slavery to satisfy our fake needs, then we have failed.